thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **searchUsers**
 > Array<User> searchUsers()

   Version: 9.0.0.cl or later   Gets a list of users available on the ThoughtSpot system.
 To get details of a specific user, specify the user GUID or name.
 You can also filter the API response based on groups, Org ID, user visibility, account status, user type, and user preference settings and favorites.
 Available to all users.
-Users with `ADMINISTRATION` (**Can administer ThoughtSpot**) privileges can view all users properties.
+Users with `ADMINISTRATION` (**Can administer ThoughtSpot**) privileges can view all users properties.  **NOTE**: If the API returns an empty list, consider increasing the value of the `record_size` parameter.
+To search across all available users, set `record_size` to `-1`.

 ### Example